MaleficCompose/MaleficEngine/README.md

 }
 ```

-- **compose Method**: This method returns a composable lambda that defines the structure and properties of the UI component.
-Each factory class implements this method to specify how its respective UI component should be constructed.
+- **compose Method**: Returns a composable lambda defining the UI component's structure and properties.

-- **invoke Method**: This operator function allows the `ComposableFactory` to be called like a function.
-It invokes the composable lambda returned by `compose`, providing a convenient way to render the UI component.
+- **invoke Method**: Enables the factory to be called like a function, simplifying usage.

-### `*=` Operator
+#### `*=` Operator

-The `*=` operator is defined in the `PocketFactoryExtensions.kt` file.
-It allows you to modify a `ComposableFactory` with a block of code and then immediately invoke it.
-This operator is particularly useful for applying configurations to a factory before rendering it.
+The `*=` operator, defined in the `PocketFactoryExtensions.kt` file, allows you to apply configurations to a factory and immediately invoke it.
+This makes the code more concise and readable.

 ```kotlin
 @Composable